JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 Advanced Analytica legal services provide advice and guidance on current and evolving legal context of open data

 ##  Data Governance Committee (DGC)
-The DGC ensures the consistent application of this policy to all Advanced Analytica staff, and advises and assesses the organisational risk of conducting web scraping.
+The DGC ensures the consistent application of this policy to all SPB staff, and advises and assesses the organisational risk of conducting web scraping.
+They are responsible to the AI  Group.

 # Accompanying guidance
 ## Web Crawling steps